nazib-eadin/Design-and-Performance-Analysis-of-a-Locally-Manufactured-Autoclave/README.md

 # Design-and-Performance-Analysis-of-a-Locally-Manufactured-Autoclave

+**IMPORTANT: All the assests are original work of the authors, proper citations is requested for reuse purpose.

 Paper Title: Optimizing Palm Oil Extraction: Design and Performance Analysis of a Locally Manufactured Autoclave for Palm Fruit Processing

 Authors: Chowdhury Raihan Uddin, Nazib Eadin, Raad Shahmat Haque, and Shuhail Ragib